SilasCampbell/Shock-Wave-Analysis/index.md

 3. The Advection Term ($-\frac{1}{2}c_i(u_{i+1}^n - u_{i-1}^n)$)

-This term utilizes a first-order central difference to approximate the slope of the wave at grid points $i$.
+This term utilizes a second-order central difference to approximate the slope of the wave at grid points $i$.
 It represents the primary "physics" of the PDE, responsible for moving the wave forward in space.

 4. The Dissipation Term ($+\frac{1}{2}c_i^2(u_{i+1}^n - 2u_i^n + u_{i-1}^n)$)

 This component approximates the second spatial derivative (the curvature) using a second-order central difference and acts as a stabilizer by providing numerical "smoothing".
 It detects sharp gradients that occur as $t \to t^*$ and applies a dissipative force to prevent numerical "explosions".
-By squaring the Courant number ($c_i^2$), the algorithm ensures that the smoothing effect is always positive and proportional to the local wave speed, which is a requirement for maintaining the stability of the shock front.
+By squaring the Courant number ($c_i^2$), the algorithm ensures that the smoothing effect is always positive and proportional to the square of the local wave speed, which is a requirement for maintaining the stability of the shock front.

 ## Results and Discussion

-The primary objective of using the Lax-Wendroff method was to observe the formation and propogation of a shock wave in the inviscid Burgers' equation, and to observe the stability of the simulation.
+The primary objective of using the Lax-Wendroff method was to observe the formation and propagation of a shock wave in the inviscid Burgers' equation, and to observe the stability of the simulation.
 Included below, in $\text{Figure 1}$, is a model of the implicit solution's behavior before, at, and after the shock formation time.
-In $\text{Figure 2}$, we see the implimentation of the Lax-Wendroff method at similar time steps:
+In $\text{Figure 2}$, we see the implementation of the Lax-Wendroff method at similar time steps:

 <div align="center">
   <img src="lagrange_detailed_evolution.png" alt="Detailed Evolution" width="80%">